-Interest rate swaps involve the exchange by the Fund with another party of their respective commitments to make or receive interest payments (e.g. an exchange of fixed rate payments for floating rate payments).
+Interest rate swaps involve the exchange by the Fund with another party of their respective commitments to make or receive interest payments (e.g., an exchange of fixed rate payments for floating rate payments).
 On each payment date under an interest rate swap, the amounts owed by each party are netted and only the net amount is paid by one party to the other.

-The Fund may from time to time enter into credit default swap transactions (CDS) to protect against fluctuations in the relative value of its portfolio positions as a result of changes in the perceived creditworthiness of the issuer or guarantor of an underlying security (in the case of single-name CDS) or a particular category of such issuers/guarantors (in the case of index CDS).
+The Fund may from time to time enter into credit default swap (CDS) transactions to protect against fluctuations in the relative value of its portfolio positions as a result of changes in the perceived creditworthiness of the issuer or guarantor of an underlying security (in the case of single-name CDS) or a particular category of such issuers/guarantors (in the case of index CDS).
 CDS may also be entered into in order to achieve synthetic 'long' or 'short' positions with respect to an underlying issuer/security or index.
-CDS have historically traded as OTC transactions, although major efforts are currently under way in the markets to introduce a central counterparty and, potentially, the ability to trade CDS on exchanges.
 Wherever possible and cost-effective, CDS will be entered into through a central counterparty or on an exchange.